-This warning label is positioned on the both side of carriage.
+This warning label is positioned on the top side of mast.

 A It warns of the danger of injury from movement between rails, chains, sheaves, fork carriage, and other parts of the mast assembly.
 Do not climb on or reach into the mast.
 Personal injury will result if any part of your body is put between moving parts of the mast.